FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: From ZooKeeper to FaasKeeper

-\emph{Function.} The \emph{distributor} function (Algorithm~\ref{alg:distributor_function}) delivers updates to each user storage.
-Updates cannot be reordered for a single storage unit, but the process is parallelized across regions.
-Since the writer cannot push to the distributor queue and commit the node atomically, distributor verifies that the node has been committed successfully (\numdingDark{2}).
-In the case of the writer's failure or unlikely interleaving between both functions, the distributor tries to commit nodes when possible to improve the system availability.
-Otherwise, the update is rejected - the request has never been committed, and a failure of one writer function does not impact the system consistency.
-Then, the data is replicated to user storage (\numdingDark{3}), and the distributor sends watch notifications (\numdingDark{4}).
-Once all steps are completed, the current transaction is removed from the node to ensure that all notifications are always delivered (\numdingDark{5}).
-In the case of failure, the queue will retry the invocation automatically.
-A transaction index ensures that the distribution of updates can be retried.
+The \emph{leader} function (Algorithm~\ref{alg:distributor_function}) delivers updates to the cloud storage visible by users, similar to ZooKeeper's leader that distributes confirmed changes to servers handling read requests.
+A FIFO queue between \emph{followers} and \emph{leader} is necessary to ensure that changes in user data stores are not reordered since concurrent updates could violate consistency (\nodeColor{Z3}{black}{ellipse}), and notifications must be delivered in order (\nodeColor{Z4}{black}{ellipse}).
+Since a follower cannot push to the queue and commit the node atomically, leader verifies that the node has been committed successfully (\numdingDark{2}).
+In the case of the follower's failure or unlikely interleaving between both functions, the leader tries to commit nodes when possible to improve the system availability.
+Otherwise, the update is rejected - the request has never been committed, and a failure of one follower function does not impact the system consistency.
+Then, the data is replicated to user storage (\numdingDark{3}), and the leader sends watch notifications (\numdingDark{4}).
+Committing changes to the user-visible storage must be serialized in ZooKeeper's consistency model, and clients cannot observe newer data before receiving watch notifications (\nodeColor{Z4}{black}{ellipse}).
+However, this process can be parallelized across cloud regions.
+Once all steps are completed, the current transaction is removed from the node (\numdingDark{5}).
+The per-node transaction index allows the cloud queue to retry the function invocation automatically after a failure.

-\emph{Implementation.} When committing data to user storage, we attempt to update only changed data to avoid unnecessary network traffic.
-While DynamoDB offers this feature, the update operation of S3 requires the complete replacement of data.
-Thus, even if a change involves only the node’s children, the distributor function needs to download user node data to conduct the update operation.
+\textbf{Implementation.} When committing data to cloud storage, we attempt to update only changed data to avoid unnecessary costs and network traffic.
+While early visions of object storage assumed that write operations can access arbitrary offsets in an object~\cite{1612479,1194853}, these are not widely available in modern clouds.
+Thus, even if a change involves only part of node’s metadata, the leader function needs to download entire node first to conduct the update operation.